lsms-worldbank/labeller/src/mdhlp/lbl_assert_no_pipes.md

 in the format `%pipename%` in the variable label.
 This command tests if there are any such pipes in any labels in the dataset.
-If there are any pipes, then this command throws an error.
+If there are any pipes, then this command throws an error and lists those remaining pipes.

 This command is intended to be used in a workflow with the commands `lbl_list_pipes` and `lbl_replace_pipe` (both also in the `labeller` package).